 It’s 11pm and your ring is still awake.
 You took it off, set it on the nightstand, and somewhere a server logged the gap in your heart rate variability — the same dip it logged last Tuesday, the night the argument ran late.
 You bought the thing to sleep better.
 It is, quietly, building a file.

 The short version: Bio-telemetry hardening is the practice of keeping your wearable’s data under your control instead of streaming it to a vendor cloud that resells the signal.
 It rests on three moves: keep the data local instead of auto-syncing, attach the device to a masked account rather than your legal name, and switch the radio off when you aren’t actively syncing.
-Most consumer wearables (Oura, Whoop, Apple, Google) sync continuously by default, and their privacy policies permit sharing de-identified data with partners.
+Most consumer wearables (Oura, Whoop, Google/Fitbit) sync continuously by default, and their privacy policies expressly permit sharing de-identified or aggregated data with third parties.
+Apple is the documented exception rather than one of the offenders: a July 2026 EFF review of ten major wearable makers found the Apple Watch was the only one supporting end-to-end encryption for Health data.
 The fix is the physiological equivalent of locking a door you were told didn’t need a lock: a small amount of setup that severs the pipeline turning your body into a product, while you keep every health insight you actually wanted.

 What is bio-telemetry hardening, and why does your heartbeat matter more than your password?

 You were told your health data is “encrypted for your protection.”
 That’s true and beside the point.
-Encryption protects the data in transit to the vendor — it does nothing about what the vendor does with it once it arrives.
+For most devices, encryption protects the data in transit to the vendor — it does nothing about what the vendor does with it once it arrives.
+The exception is genuine end-to-end encryption, where the vendor holds no key and therefore has nothing to share or surrender; EFF’s 2026 review found that among ten popular wearable brands, only Apple offered it for Health data, and that only Apple and Google publish transparency reports on government data demands at all.

 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.

 Here’s the part that reorganizes the whole problem.
 A password you can change.
 A data incidented fingerprint, gait, or heart-rhythm signature you cannot — your biology has no reset button.
-Researchers have repeatedly shown that the timing pattern of a heartbeat (its electrocardiogram waveform) is distinctive enough to be used as an identifier, and that the way you walk can be matched across cameras.
+Researchers have repeatedly shown that the timing pattern of a heartbeat (its electrocardiogram waveform is distinctive enough to be used as an identifier), and that the way you walk can be matched across cameras — imperfectly, since clothing, viewing angle and lighting still degrade gait recognition badly, but well enough that researchers treat it as a working biometric.
 That is the real reason a continuous biometric stream is worth more than a leaked email: an email is one disposable key, but your physiology is the one credential you carry for life.

 So the question stops being “is my data encrypted?” and becomes “who holds the decrypted copy, and what are they allowed to do with it?”
 For most cloud-synced wearables, the honest answer is: the vendor, and quite a lot — read the policy.